-Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying introductory section, supplemental information, statistical section, and compliance section listed in the table of contents are presented for purposes of additional analysis and are not a required part of the financial
+Our audits were conducted for the purpose of forming an opinion on the financial statements of LAX.
+The accompanying compliance section listed in the table of contents is presented for purposes of additional analysis and is not a required part of the financial statements.